 - 18 points

 - The final placement serves three purposes.
 It provides students with an opportunity to build on and extend the professional knowledge and skills acquired on the first placement and to apply and 'test out' subsequent theoretical and reflective learning in the University, thus allowing for the transfer of learning.
 It also provides a longer period for agency based learning, thus facilitating greater depth for learning.
 Finally, it offers students a contrasting practice setting, allowing them to transfer their learning across client populations, problem circumstances and organisational environments.
 This process facilitates the development of professional identity based on an understanding of the 'universals' of practice.
-The placement is full-time for 16 weeks or part-time for 23-24 weeks and includes compulsory attendance at the orientation day and integration days.
-Also, UWA supervision sessions as needed.
+The placement is for 560 hours - full-time for 16 weeks or part-time for 23-24 weeks and includes compulsory attendance at the orientation day and integration days.
 A critical reflection and Learning Development Agreement are completed by each student on placement.

 - Indicative assessments in this unit are as follows: field placement is assessed as either pass or fail (assessment continuing).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.